On the viability of $f(Q)$ gravity models: Energy conservation in theories of gravity

-In this section, we investigate the homogeneous and isotropic standard model of modern cosmology.
-Following the cosmological principle, the modern universe can be described by the Friedmann-Lema\^{i}tre-Robertson-Walker (FLRW) spacetime
+In this section, we investigate the homogeneous and isotropic standard model of cosmology.
+Following the cosmological principle, the Universe can be described by the Friedmann-Lema\^{i}tre-Robertson-Walker (FLRW) spacetime

-where $a(t)$ is the scale factor of the universe and $k$ denotes the spatial curvature ($k=0,+1,-1$). $k=0$ depicts the spatially flat universe model, i.e., the spatial part of the model is ordinary Euclidean space, whereas the $k=1$ and $k=-1$ models demonstrate the closed and open type universe models, respectively.
+where $a(t)$ is the scale factor of the Universe, $H=\frac{\dot{a}}{a}$ is the Hubble parameter and $k$ denotes the spatial curvature ($k=0,+1,-1$). $k=0$ depicts the spatially flat Universe model, i.e., the spatial part of the model is ordinary Euclidean space, whereas the $k=1$ and $k=-1$ models demonstrate the closed and open type Universe models, respectively.

 We consider all the compatible connections in this spacetime and the related analysis.
 Firstly, such affine connections are required to be invariant under rotations and spatial translations due to the homogeneity and isotropy of the metric (\ref{ds:RW}).
-In other words, the Lie derivatives of the affine connections are required to be vanished with respect to the following Killing vector fields \cite{hohmann}
+In other words, the Lie derivatives of the affine connections are required to be vanish with respect to the following Killing vector fields \cite{hohmann}

 $\chi=\sqrt{1-kr^2}$.
 Furthermore, the affine connections are also demanding to meet the postulates of symmetric teleparallelism, i.e.,

 Having considered these postulates above, we arrive at the following class of affine connections \cite{fQfT1, FLRW/connection}.